hmdkhkbz/automated-pre-deploy/pre-deploy/README.md

-# Kolla Ansible Infrastructure Pre-setup Playbook
+# Ansible Infrastructure Pre-setup Playbook

 This repository contains an Ansible playbook designed to prepare your server infrastructure for a seamless OpenStack deployment using Kolla Ansible.
 It automates common prerequisites, ensuring that your hosts meet the necessary requirements before running Kolla Ansible's deployment playbooks.